neuropsychology/NeuroKit/studies/complexity_structure/README.md

 resource-intensive and require long computation times.
-This complicates their application with techniques that utilise high sampling-rates (e.g., M/EEG) and makes them impractical to implement in real-time settings - such as brain-computer interfaces (Manis et al., 2018;
-“Refined Composite Multiscale Dispersion Entropy and Its Application to Biomedical Signals,” 2017).
-As such, having empirical data about the computation time of various complexity indices would prove useful, for instance to objectively guide their selection, especially in contexts where time or computational resourcse are limited.
+This complicates their application with techniques that utilise high sampling-rates (e.g., M/EEG) and makes them impractical to implement in real-time settings - such as brain-computer interfaces (Azami et al., 2017; Manis et al., 2018).
+As such, having empirical data about the computation time of various complexity indices would prove useful, for instance to objectively guide their selection, especially in contexts where time or computational resources are limited.

 Additionally, the lack of a comprehensive open-source and user-friendly software for computing various complexity indices likely contributes to